riscv-steel/riscv-steel/docs/source/libsteel/index.md

 ## Compiling with LibSteel

-#### Template projects
+#### Using the template projects

-The [template projects](../userguide.md#building-the-application) are based on CMake and are already configured to include LibSteel.
-If you start a new application from them, just compile the application as instructed in the [User Guide](../userguide.md), i.e. running `make`.
+The provided [template projects](../userguide.md#building-the-application) are based on __CMake__ and are preconfigured to include LibSteel.
+If your application is based on one of these templates, follow the compilation instructions outlined in the [User Guide](../userguide.md).

-#### From scratch
+#### Starting from scratch

-In case you started a new application from scratch, you need to provide the path to LibSteel header files to RISC-V GCC using the `-I` switch.
-For example:
+If you are developing a new application from scratch, you will need to specify the path to the LibSteel header files when compiling with the RISC-V GCC compiler, using the `-I` option:

 ```bash
 # Obtain LibSteel header files